 (Note: There is invariably a time lapse from the date of submission of an application to date of notification by receipt of the Planning List.
-Similarly there will be times when a public notice is displayed and adjacent neighbour notifications sent ahead of when the Planning List id published or plans deposited in the Library.
+Similarly there will be times when a public notice is displayed and adjacent neighbour notifications sent ahead of when the Planning List is published or plans deposited in the Library.
 If this type of information is brought to the Clerk's attention details can be obtained directly from Wigan Planning Department to provide Members with the earliest possible notice.)

-- The Clerk shall bring to the immediate attention of the Chairman (and/or Members) significant applications for Planning Consent when they are received.
-The applications take the form of a list forwarded directly from Wigan Council's Planning Department or from the Council's website. - 2) The Clerk shall, at all Meetings of the Council or Policy/Finance and General Purposes Committee, bring to the attention of Members details of significant proposals lodged at Shevington Library.
+- 1) The Clerk shall bring to the immediate attention of the Chairman (and/or Members) significant applications for Planning Consent when they are received.
+The applications are published on the Council's website. - 2) The Clerk shall, at all Meetings of the Council or Policy and General Purposes Committee, bring to the attention of Members details of significant proposals published on Wigan Council's website.